 - Style the button most users should click in a way that distinguishes from other buttons on the page.
 Try using the “large button” or the most visually distinct fill color.

 - Make sure buttons should look clickable—use color variations to distinguish static, hover and active states.

 - Avoid using too many buttons on a page.

 - Reserve chevrons in buttons for “Back” and “Continue” buttons only

 - Use sentence case for button labels.

-- Button labels should be as short as possible with “trigger words” that your users will recognize to clearly explain what will happen when the button is clicked (for example, “download,” “view” or “sign up”).
+- Keep the character limit for button labels to 35 characters.
+Button labels should be as short as possible with “trigger words” that your users will recognize to clearly explain what will happen when the button is clicked (for example, “download,” “view” or “sign up”).

 - Make the first word of the button’s label a verb.
 For example, instead of “Complaint Filing” label the button “File a complaint.”